lurgh/infinitive-jkp717/README.md

 * `infinitive/rawMode`: numeric representation of mode and action, a uint8 value - useful to developers for discovery
 * `infinitive/humidity`: current humidity as reported by thermostat, in percent RH

+Global Vacation topics, apply to all zones:
+* `infinitive/vacation/active`: flag whether Vacation mode is in effect - `true` or `false`
+* `infinitive/vacation/days`: days remaining in Vacation mode (0 if not; rounded up to next whole day)
+* `infinitive/vacation/hours`: hours left in Vacation mode (0 if not set; duplicates time from /days just with 1-hour resolution)
+* `infinitive/vacation/minTemp`: will be used as the heat setpoint when in Vacation mode
+* `infinitive/vacation/maxTemp`: will be used as the cool setpoint when in Vacation mode
+* `infinitive/vacation/minHumidity`: minimum humidity paramater when in Vacation mode
+* `infinitive/vacation/maxHumidity`: maximum humidity paramater when in Vacation mode
+* `infinitive/vacation/fanMode`: will be used as the fan mode when in Vacation mode: `low`, `med`, `high`, `auto`

 Experimental, may change or disappear over time:
 * `infinitive/coilTemp`: coil temp reported by outdoor unit, in 0.125-degree resolution
 * `infinitive/outsideTemp`: outside temp reported by outdoor unit, in 0.125-degree resolution
-* `infinitive/acStage`: compressor operating stage reported by outdoor unit, as a number 0/1/2
+* `infinitive/coolStage`: compressor operating stage reported by outdoor unit, as a number 0/1/2
 * `infinitive/heatStage`: furnace operating stage, as a number 0/1/2; in HP systems this represents electric/emergency heat
-* `infinitive/elecHeat`: bool flag indicating HP air handle ris operating on electric heat
+* `infinitive/elecHeat`: bool flag indicating HP air handler is operating on electric heat
 * `infinitive/blowerRPM`: blower speed reported by inside unit, in RPM, 0 when off
 * `infinitive/airflowCFM`: airflow speed reported by inside unit, in cf/m, 0 when off
 * `infinitive/staticPressure`: static pressure reported by inside unit, in inches wc